ccmdesign/daigest/docs/deploy-vercel.md

 Set the environment variable in the Vercel dashboard (`Project Settings → Environment Variables`).
 Unless you override it, Vercel will run the function on its default Node.js runtime (currently Node 22+), which is compatible with this codebase.

+### Enabling Playwright on Vercel

+1. Remove (or set to `0`) the `DISABLE_PLAYWRIGHT` env var.
+2. Add `PLAYWRIGHT_SERVERLESS=1` so the scraper uses `@sparticuz/chromium-min` inside the serverless function.
+3. If the project was deployed previously with Playwright disabled, redeploy after the env changes.

+The bundled `@sparticuz/chromium-min` binary keeps the function size under the Vercel limits while allowing Playwright captures.

 ## 2. Configure the Function

 `api/digest.js` exposes a `POST /api/digest` endpoint: